Primus (band): Alexander's third departure and the arrival of John Hoffman (2024–present)

-Musical style, legacy, and influences
+Musical style and influences

 Primus emerged from a metal background, with Les Claypool and Larry LaLonde previously having been part of the 1980s Californian thrash metal underground.
 Kirk Hammett, guitarist of Bay Area band Metallica, remarked in a 1991 interview that Primus are "unique, they're a square peg in a round hole".
 The music of Primus has been described as "thrash-funk meets Don Knotts, Jr." and "the Freak Brothers set to music".
 The Daily Freeman described the band's style as "a blend of funk metal and experimental rock".
-The AV Club described the band's music as "absurdist funk-rock".
+The A.V.
+Club described the band's music as "absurdist funk-rock".
+Primus have also been described as "prog rock" or "prog metal".
 AllMusic places Primus within the first wave of alternative metal bands, saying that they fused heavy metal music with progressive rock.
 Entertainment Weekly classified the band's performance as "prog-rock self-indulgence".
 Stephen Thomas Erlewine suggests that Primus is "a post-punk Rush spiked with the sensibility and humor of Frank Zappa".
 Guitar Player said that Primus "plays rock the way Dr. Seuss intended.
 In their crazy backwards world, progressive metal beds down with art-funk, instrumental flash tangos cheek-to-cheek with self-mocking humor".
 Spin have labelled Primus as "pranksters" and, in 1995, as an "unlikely gold-selling white trash purveyor of hard-ass pinballing funk metal".